quantumphysicist/Data-Dashboard-IBM-Data-Analyst/readme.md

 ## Project Motivation<a name="motivation"></a>

-I want to show that we can take use data analysis to determine which IT skills will be in demand in the future..
+I want to show that we can use data analysis to determine which IT skills will be in demand in the future..